kwinter745321/STM32F411BaseBoard/README.md

 ![](Board_image.jpg)

 The board is compatible with popular Integrated Development Environments (IDE).
 The board is well suited to creating projects in MicroPython.
+[YouTube Video](https://www.youtube.com/watch?v=VYYiyMalOCI)

 ## Acquiring the STM32F411 Base Board.
 To learn more, [click this link](https://www.tindie.com/products/aiy745321/stm32f411-base-board/) to visit the <B>Applying Microcontroller Solutions</B> store at Tindie.